 How do I sign up?

-You can start signing up 2022-04-01 18:00 CEST (16:00 UTC) here.
-Available beds will be assigned on a first-come-first-serve basis.
-If you want to be reminded before the application time starts, please contact email@example.com to be added to the EMJC newsletter.
+If everything goes the way we plan, we expect sign-up to start probably in May.
+We will inform you on this website as soon as we know when exactly it will be.
+If you want to be reminded before the application time starts, please contact firstname.lastname@example.org to be added to the EMJC newsletter.
 Then you would also be informed about future international camps.

 How do I become youth leader at the EMJC?

 Just contact the organiser, see next answer.
 Generally we expect the following from our leaders: